dojo/docs/dojox/app.rst

 		}
 	}

-You can find the entire configuration file for this typical application `here <https://github.com/cjolif/dojo-todo-app/blob/master/config-phone.json>`_
+You can find the entire configuration file for this typical application `here <https://github.com/cjolif/dojo-todo-app/blob/master/config.json>`_

 Once started the corresponding application looks like the following:

 .. image :: ./app/AppExample.png

-See the todoApp example in Dojo demos installation directory for the full application.
+See the todoApp example in Dojo demos installation directory for the full application, or you can find it on github `here <https://github.com/cjolif/dojo-todo-app/>`.

 Building an Application
 =======================